This article originally appeared on VICE US.

 The footage of Gugino is one of the more striking images of police brutality in the past few weeks.
-Police in Buffalo, New York, shoved the 75-year-old activist at a Black Lives Matter protest on Thursday.
+Police in Buffalo, N.Y. shoved Gugino, a 75-year-old activist, at a Black Lives Matter protest on Thursday.
 He stumbled backwards before falling, and cracked his head on the ground.
-As he laid unmoving, blood visibly pooling from his ear, dozens of police officers casually walked past him.
+As he laid unmoving, blood visibly pooling from his ear, dozens of police offices casually walked past him.

-Gugino suffered a concussion and he was still in the hospital in serious but stable condition as of Monday.
-The two officers who pushed him are now facing criminal charges — but hundreds of their fellow officers came to applaud them as they left the courthouse Monday.
+Gugino suffered a concussion and, as of Monday, remained in the hospital in serious but stable condition.
+The two officers who pushed him are now facing criminal charges — but hundreds of their fellow officers came to applaud them as they left the courthouse on Monday.

 Trump sourced the evidence-free claim from the far right-wing One America News Network, which ran a Tuesday segment claiming that Gugino’s fall could be “a false flag provocation by far-left group ANTIFA.”

-His disturbing and irresponsible Tuesday tweet comes just a week after police violently cleared peaceful protesters from Lafayette Square in D.C. so Trump could have a photo op in front of a church that had been vandalized just outside the White House gates.
+His disturbing Tuesday tweet comes just a week after police violently cleared peaceful protestors so Trump could have a photo op in front of a church that had been vandalized just outside the White House’s gates.